Fruit and Grain Summer Salad is full of fresh fruits, veggies, and protein-packed cooked quinoa.

 Mmm yeah, I probably would have done the same thing.
 Ah well, as they say, it’s the thought that counts, and even if 3 mouthwatering steak tacos made an appearance 8 1/2 days earlier than planned, we’re both still trying to continue to eat extra clean and healthy this week.

-Ignoring, for example, the urge to order a family-sized Taco Pizza from Godfather’s last night (my kryptonite!) choosing to make light and fresh Fruit & Grain Summer Salads for supper instead.
+Ignoring, for example, the urge to order a family-sized Taco Pizza from Godfather’s last night (my kryptonite!) choosing to make light and fresh Fruit and Grain Summer Salads for supper instead. :)

 Check this out!
 Spring greens are tossed with a homemade basil dressing then topped with sauteed shrimp, flavored quinoa, fruits, berries, veggies, and fresh herbs.
 It is SO SUMMER!